Lowouik/eztsm/README.md

 Authorize access to port 8080 in your firewall configuration, either firewalld or iptables.

 ### Installing ezTSM plugins
-ezTSM plugins has to be installed on the TSM server.
+ezTSM plugins have to be installed on the TSM server.

 On TSM server, create an ezTSM account:
 ```
 useradd ezTSM
 ```

-This account must accept passwordless ssh login from the ezTSM server eztsm user.
+This account must accept passwordless ssh login from the ezTSM server's eztsm user.
 The following link provides the detailed instructions to do so: http://serverfault.com/questions/620411/need-to-make-password-less-login-for-same-linux-server-with-same-user.

 As eztsm on ezTSM server, copy the content of /tmp/eztsm/eztsm-plugins to the TSM Server:
 ```